-As a parent/guardian of a player/participant in any activity held by or under the auspices of Surfing Australia a Member Association, an affiliated club or Licensed Surf School, you must meet the following requirements in regard to your conduct during any such activity or event.
+In addition to the general Code of Conduct which applies to all relevant persons, as a parent/guardian of a participant in any activity held by or under the auspices of Surfing Australia or a Relevant Organisation, you must meet the following requirements in regard to your conduct during any such activity:

-- 1. Respect the rights, dignity and worth of others. - 2.
-Remember that your child participates in sport for their own enjoyment, not yours. - 3.
-Focus on your child's efforts and performance rather than winning or losing. - Never ridicule or yell at your child and other children for making a mistake or losing a competition. - Show appreciation for good performance and skilful plays by all players (including opposing players). - Demonstrate a high degree of individual responsibility especially when dealing with or in the vicinity of persons under 18 years of age, as your words and actions are an example. - 7.
-Respect officials' decisions and teach children to do likewise. - Do not physically or verbally abuse or harass anyone associated with the sport (player, coach, umpire and so on). - Respect the rights, dignity and worth of every young person regardless of their gender, ability, cultural background or religion. - 10.
-Be a positive role model. - 11.
-Understand the repercussions if you breach, or are aware of any breaches of, this code of behaviour.
+- a) Remember that your child participates in sports for their own enjoyment, not yours. - b) Focus on your child's efforts and performance rather than winning or losing. - c) Never ridicule or yell at your child and other children for making a mistake or losing a competition. - d) Show appreciation for good performance and skilful plays by all participants. - e) Understand the repercussions if you breach or are aware of any breaches of this code of behaviour